jneen/parsimmon/API.md

 These methods are all called off of existing parsers, not from the `Parsimmon` object itself.
 They all return new parsers, so you can chain as many of them together as you like.

-## parser.parse(stream)
+## parser.parse(input)

-Apply `parser` on the provided string `stream`, yielding an object that contains the status and parsed result.
+Apply `parser` on the provided string `input`, returning an object that contains the status and parsed result.

 If the parser succeeds, `status` is set to *true*, and the value will be available in the `value` property.

 If the parser fails, `status` will be *false*.
-Further information on the error can be found at `index` and `expected`. `index` represents the furthest reached offset; it has a 0-based character `offset` and 1-based `line` and `column` properties. `expected` lists all tried parsers that were available at the offset, but the stream couldn't continue with any of these.
+Further information on the error can be found at `index` and `expected`. `index` represents the furthest reached offset; it has a 0-based character `offset` and 1-based `line` and `column` properties. `expected` lists all tried parsers that were available at the offset, but the input couldn't continue with any of these.

 ```javascript
 var parser =